 Digital law experts and others are fretted that an expense making its method through Quebec’s legal process threatens the concept of a totally free and open Internet in the province.

 A provision in Bill 74 would force Internet service suppliers to deny Quebecers access to casino sites that sanctuary to been approved by the federal government.
-Quebec’s finance minister states Bill 74 is essential to safeguard the safety and health of Quebecers because the same accountable video gaming rules applied by government-run websites aren’t applied by prohibited websites and they posture a threat to the population, according to Life in Qubec.
+Quebec’s finance minister states Bill 74 is essential to safeguard the safety and health of Quebecers because the same accountable video roulette rules applied by government-run websites aren’t applied by prohibited websites and they posture a threat to the population, according to Life in Qubec.